nodeshake/NLP-POSPair-Refined/README.md

 Nodeshake

 ### LICENSE:
-This project is licensed under the [GNU General Public License v3.0](https://github.co
+This project is licensed under the [GNU General Public License v3.0](https://github.com/nodeshake/NLP-POSPair-Refined/blob/master/LICENSE)

+_For any queries